Chris Conte: 2017

 On March 9, 2017, the Tampa Bay Buccaneers re-signed Conte to a two-year, $5 million contract with $2.5 million guaranteed.

 Defensive coordinator Mike Smith held a competition to name a starting free safety.
 Conte competed against Keith Tandy, J. J. Wilcox, and Justin Evans.
 Head coach Dirk Koetter retained Conte and Keith Tandy as the starting safety duo to begin the season.

 In Week 8, Conte collected a season-high nine combined tackles, deflected a pass, and an interception in their 17–3 loss to the Carolina Panthers.
 On December 24, 2017, he tied his season-high of nine combined tackles and also deflected a pass during a 22–19 loss at the Carolina Panthers in Week 16.
 He completed the season with 77 combined tackles (62 solo), eight pass deflections, and an interception in 16 games and 14 starts.
 Pro Football Focus gave Conte an overall grade of 74.6, which ranked him 57th among all qualifying safeties in 2017.

 2018

-On September 25, 2018, Conte was placed on injured reserve after suffering a torn PCL in Week 3.
+In Week 2 of the 2018 season, Conte tore his PCL and left the game.
+Despite the injury, he continued to practice with a brace on his knee.
+The following week against the Pittsburgh Steelers, he received a stiff-arm fend from tight end Vance McDonald that knocked him to the ground as McDonald ran for the 75-yard touchdown.
+The play aggravated his PCL injury, and he was placed on injured reserve on September 28.

+Conte retired from the NFL after playing eight seasons.
+He explained in 2024 that years of being on bad teams and "showing up to a miserable locker room after a loss knowing everyone's livelihood was on the line" caused him to lose interest in playing outside of getting paid, but was otherwise "very proud of my journey."